 We want to understand what our members are doing to build and encourage diversity and inclusion across their organisations and share best practice advice.
-For the first of our Focus on Diversity & Inclusion series, we spoke to Judy Pitrakou, Chief People Officer at GFT.
+We spoke to DWP Digital to find out what initiatives they have in place across their organisation.

 How would you describe your culture and behaviour in your current teams?

 We have an extremely supportive culture at DWP Digital, every person matters.
 It’s important that we have a diversity of cultures, experience, and skills, to reflect the citizens we serve.

 We are a collaborative team of like-minded people, all committed and passionate about our purpose to enable millions of people access the help, advice and financial support they need.

 We strongly believe that a diverse and inclusive workforce brings greater experience, innovation and creativity.
 Through valuing our differences and working collaboratively, we’re making DWP Digital a better place to work.

 We have DWP wide minority networks to bring communities together, e.g., DWP Pride for LGBT+ colleagues and THRIVE for disabled colleagues.
 Networks for people who identify as ethnic minority and groups specifically aimed at gaining gender parity, providing a safe space to connect and receive support.